erjank/teaching/practices.md

 who they're speaking to.

 1. Have you ever participated in a Software Carpentry workshop?
-    (Check all that apply.)
     *   Yes, as a learner.
     *   Yes, as a helper.
     *   Yes, as an organizer.
     *   Yes, as an instructor.
     *   No, but I am familiar with what is taught at a workshop.
-    *   No, and I am not familiar with what is taught at a workshop.
+    *   No, and I am not familiar with what is taught.

 1. Which of these describes your teaching experience?
-(Check all that apply.)
     *   I have none.
-    *   I have taught a seminar, workshop, or other short or informal course.
+    *   I have taught a workshop or other informal course.
-    *   I have been a graduate or undergraduate teaching assistant for a college- or university-level course.
+    *   I have been a teaching assistant for a college-level course.
-    *   I have been the instructor-of-record for a college- or university-level course.
+    *   I have been the instructor for a college-level course.
     *   I have taught at the K-12 level.

 1. Which of these describes your previous formal training in teaching?
-    (Please choose only one.)
     *   None
     *   A few hours
     *   A workshop